 official by the university and the Student Senate.

-Bylaws supplement the constitution by containing more detailed information about each article.
+Bylaws (optional) supplement the constitution by containing more detailed information about each article.
 They are written in a similar format as the constitution (i.e. Articles and Sections).
 Bylaws address the following issues:

 • Members’ rights, duties, resignations, and expulsions